ii-wy em hotep

 Portrait of Sekhmet by Jeff Spencer

-In Her corporeal form, Sekhmet is portrayed as a woman with a lioness head wearing the solar disk of Ra as His daughter, the Eye of Ra.
+In Her corporeal form, Sekhmet is portrayed as a woman with a lioness head wearing the solar disk of Ra as His daughter.
+She bears the title of Eye of Ra, along with the other three daughters of Ra: Bast, Het-hert (Gr.
+Hathor) and Aset (Gr.
+Isis)..
 Her name is derived from the Kemetic word sekhem, meaning "power."
 Fearsome, yesShe is the Enforcer of Maat.
 But She is also a great Healer and Protector.

 In addition to identifying with Heru (Gr.
 Horus), The pharaohs of Kemet also called themselves by Sekhmets title through Her solar identity as Eye of Ra.
 (Conceptions of God in Ancient Egypt, Erik Hornug, p.
 49.)
 A poem in tribute to the pharaoh Senusert III (Dynasty XII) entitled "The Greatness of the King" states: "How great is the Lord of his city! / He is Sakhmet [sp. var.] against the enemies who test his borders."
 (Ancient Egyptian Literature: An Anthology, translated by John L. Foster, pp. 94-95.)

-Sekhmet is the dual aspect of Hethert (Gr.
-Hathor), Who also bears the title Eye of Ra as His daughter.
-Her origin is recounted in a story I shall call The Pacification of Sekhmet; it is a generalization of many accounts: Sekhmet was created out of Hethert by Ra and sent out as His avenging Eye to punish a rebellious faction of humanity that was mocking Him.
+Sekhmet is also dual-aspected with Het-hert .
+Her origin is recounted in a story I shall call The Pacification of Sekhmet; it is a generalization of many accounts: Sekhmet was created out of Het-hert by Ra and sent out as His avenging Eye to punish a rebellious faction of humanity that was mocking Him.
 She was to only diminish the number of these insurgents, but became overzealous in Her task upon discovering that She greatly enjoyed the taste of blood!
 Fearing that all humanity would be wiped out, Ra devised a plan with Djehuty (Gr.
 Thoth) to calm Her down.
 He ordered a large vat of beer stained red with a mineral pigment called ochre (ground hematite in some accounts) to be poured out on the ground near where Sekhmet was carrying on Her devastation.
 Seeing the red beer and mistaking it for blood, Sekhmet eagerly consumed it.
 She became quite drunk, of course, and Her rampage against humanity came to an end.
 This is why red beer is a traditional offering to Sekhmet.

-Sekhmet is also wife to Ptah, patron deity of artisans and builders.
+Sekhmet's consort and husband is Ptah, patron deity of artisans and builders.
 They have a son, Nefertem (depicted at left), Who is called Lord of Perfumes and appears as a handsome young man wearing a lotus on His head.
 He is associated not only with the making of fragrances and perfumes, but also with healing, like his Mother.
 The renowned architect and physician Imhotep was an avatar of Nefertem.

 As a Spiritual Parent, Sekhmet is direct and blunt; She doesn't sugar-coat Her messages.
 She can be stern, especially if you belittle yourself.
 But She is also loving and fiercely protective of Her children.
-She expects Her children to work hard and accomplish great things.
+She prefers action over words, and expects us to work hard and make use of our talents in Her service.
 "No thing is impossible with Our help," She revealed to me in my devotions one day.

 Colors: red, gold, bright yellow, orange (colors associated with fire and the sun), and also white (for Her relationship with Maat as Enforcer).